 MA, PhD Camb

 Andrew Counter joined New College and the Sub-Faculty of French in 2015, after positions at King’s College London (2012-15) and Gonville and Caius College, Cambridge (2009-12), and a Research Fellowship at St John’s College, Cambridge (2008-9).
 He read French and Russian at Christ’s College, Cambridge, where he went on to complete his PhD in French.
 Dr Counter is currently a member of the Committee of the Modern Humanities Research Association, and edits their New Translations and European Translations series.
-In 2018 he joined the advisory board of the US journal Nineteenth-Century French Studies.
+In 2018 he joined the advisory boards of the US journals Romanic Review and Nineteenth-Century French Studies.